As eCommerce business owners, you don't need any introduction to online sales promotions.

 - Exactly what the client must do in order to take advantage of the deal

-Spelling out these terms and conditions in your exit-intent pop-up will also help steer some customers back to the sale.
+Spelling out these terms and conditions in your exit-intent pop-up will help steer some customers back to the sale.

 Take a look at how GAP achieves this.

-19. Implement the Tier method to encourage greater purchases
+19. Use the Tier method

 It's more likely that sales promotional programs will overlap.

-To put it another way, if there are multiple offers that apply to a certain purchase, choose which one will be used.
+If there are multiple offers that apply to a certain purchase, choose which one will be used.

 Whatever the situation, the most valuable offer should always be the one that helps meet business objectives while also providing the most value to a customer.